Support for Childcare

 Initiatives to alleviate childcare concerns

-As a relief measure for employees who have concerns about waiting-list children issues during childcare leave and to support their early return to work, we have introduced a system for utilizing approximately 100 company-led daycare centers*1.
+As a relief measure for employees concerned about childcare waiting lists during their leave-and to support an early return to work-we have introduced access to approximately 100 company-affiliated daycare centers.*1

 [Notes]